lsst-dm/dmtn-020/index.rst

 At time of writing, the long-term planning strategy as described in :ldm:`465` is new; we have yet to uncover its complexities.
 For that reason, there is currently nothing to add here.

+.. todo:: Brief mention of the DMBP project.

+   But since it doesn't exist yet, there's only so much that can be said.

+   Also: how are planning packages flowed down into a schedule and into work packages?
+See e-mail correspondence with Kevin.

 .. _sec-cycle-plan: